-Data in the following files include Census 2010 results by various geographies and characteristics.
+Maps and data from the 2010 Census with results by various geographies and characteristics.
 File content ranges from total population, population by race and ethnicity, growth rate from the prior census, population density (persons per square mile), and US Congressional seat apportionment.

-The State Data Center is a networked partnership of several Oklahoma agencies, including the Oklahoma Department of Libraries which serves as the SDC’s Coordinating Agency.
-Steve Beleu with the ODL has prepared three files designed to assist users with the best practices for using American Community Survey data from the US Census Bureau.
-You can access these files by using the following links.
+Census data is managed by a partnership of several Oklahoma agencies.
+Steve Beleu with the Oklahoma Department of Libraries has prepared three files designed to assist users with the best practices for using American Community Survey data from the US Census Bureau.

-The Oklahoma Census Data Center and the Business & Industry Data Center Program provides data, expertise in analyzing and packaging census data in ways designed to assist community and business decision-makers, and training around the various statistical research released by the U.S. Census Bureau.
-The Oklahoma Department of Commerce serves as the program’s lead agency.
-Oklahoma State/Business & Industry Data Center Affiliates & Data Resources
+The Business & Industry Data Center Program provides expertise in analyzing and packaging census data in ways designed to assist community and business decision-makers, and training around the various statistical research released by the U.S. Census Bureau.
+Oklahoma State/Business & Industry Data Center Affiliates & Data Resources:

-These reports, compiled every two years for the governor and state legislature, provides labor force trends, House and Senate districting demographics, population trends, and statewide trends in aging.
+This report is compiled every two years for the governor and state legislature.
+It provides labor force trends, House and Senate districting demographics, population trends, and statewide trends in aging.